sharetribe/flex-docs/src/docs/operator-guides-concepts/concepts/concepts.md

 Transaction process defines the rules of what and how transactions happen on the marketplace.
-Anytime two users interact on a Flex marketplace, what steps are available to them, when they are available, and what happens as a result of these steps is enclosed in the transaction process.
+Anytime two users interact on a Flex marketplace, the transaction process determines what steps are available to them, when they are available, and what happens as a result of these steps.

 You can have different transaction processes for different ways of transacting, like renting and buying products, in the same marketplace.